The Last of Sheila: Production

 The movie was inspired by an irregular series of elaborate, real-life scavenger hunts Sondheim and Perkins arranged for their show business friends (including Lee Remick and George Segal) in Manhattan in the late 1960s and early 1970s.
 Herb Ross also took part in the treasure hunts with his wife, Nora Kaye.
 Ross said one of the clues was spelled out by icing on a cake which had been cut up into different pieces.

-The climax of one hunt was staged in the lobby of a seedy flophouse, where participants heard a skipping LP record endlessly repeating the first line of the Harold Arlen/Johnny Mercer standard "One for My Baby" ("It's quarter to three ...
+The climax of one hunt was staged in the lobby of a seedy flophouse (see Sunshine Hotel and The Bowery House), where participants heard a skipping LP record endlessly repeating the first line of the Harold Arlen/Johnny Mercer standard "One for My Baby" ("It's quarter to three ...
 It's quarter to three ...").
 The winning team eventually recognized the clue — 2:45 — and immediately headed for room 245 of the hotel, where bottles of champagne awaited them.